browserengineering/book/book/scheduling.md

 Do the same with any other calls from the `Browser` to the `Tab`.

-So now we have the browser thread telling the main thread what to do Communication in the other direction is a little subtler.
+So now we have the browser thread telling the main thread what to do.
+Communication in the other direction is a little subtler.

 ::: {.further}

-Originally, threads were a mechanism for improving *responsiveness* via pre-emptive multitasking, not *throughput* (frames per second).
-Nowadays, though, even phones have several cores plus a highly parallel GPU, and threads are much more powerful.
-It's therefore useful to distinguish between conceptual events; event queues and dependencies between them; and their implementation on a computer architecture.
-This way, the browser implementer (you!) has maximum flexibility to use more or less hardware parallelism as appropriate to the situation.
+Originally, threads were a mechanism for improving *responsiveness* via pre-emptive multitasking, but these days they also allow browsers to increase *throughput* because even phones have several cores.
+But different CPU architectures differ, and browser engineers (like you!) have to use more or less hardware parallelism as appropriate to the situation.
 For example, some devices have more [CPU cores][cores] than others, or are more sensitive to battery power usage, or their system processes such as listening to the wireless radio may limit the actual parallelism available to the browser.

 :::